 Northwest Railway Museum

-The Northwest Railway Museum, based in Snoqualmie, looks to preserve the area's railroad history and in doing so also hosts train rides between May and October.
-Trains board from the restored Snoqualmie depot (a wooden structure built by the Seattle, Lake Shore & Eastern in 1890, a Northern Pacific subsidiary) and the museum hosts several special and seasonal excursions such as "A Day Out With Thomas" the tank engine.
+The Northwest Railway Museum, based in Snoqualmie, preserves the area's railroad history.
+In doing so they host train rides between May and October.
+These trains board from the restored Snoqualmie depot (a wooden structure built by the Seattle, Lake Shore & Eastern in 1890, a Northern Pacific subsidiary) and the museum hosts several special and seasonal excursions such as "A Day Out With Thomas," the tank engine.

 Remlinger Farms' Tolt River Railroad